 What is Symphysis Pubis Dysfunction?

-The pelvis is feels like a solid ring of bone but is actually four separate bones jointed together - the sacrum and coccyx at the back and at the sides the two hip bones which curve around to meet at the front.
+The pelvis feels like a solid ring of bone but is actually four separate bones joined together - the sacrum and coccyx at the back and at the sides the two hip bones which curve around to meet at the front.
 These are joined at the front by the Symphysis Pubis, which is connected by ligaments and cartilage which help keep the pelvic area stable but flexible.

-During pregnancy your body increases its hormone production.
+During pregnancy, your body increases its hormone production.
 The hormones relaxin and progesterone work together to help loosen ligaments, allowing room for the baby to grow and for the flexibility needed to give birth.
 This is one of the reasons that women can develop a "waddle" towards the end of their pregnancy.

 "In around one in 35 women the hormone causes the ligaments to soften and stretch too much and become painful," says Ann Johnson, superintendent physiotherapist in women's health at Leeds General Infirmary

 A side effect of this loosening is that the Symphysis Pubis has a wider range of movement.
-This can result in the grinding of the bones at the front of the pelvis, or a pinching of nerves in the back.
+This can result in the grinding of the bones at the front of the pelvis, or pinching of nerves in the back.

 How to recognise the symptoms of SPD